 4.1.1.
 Frequency of verifications

-Data shall be collected yearly by the manufacturer from a [statistically adequate] sample of vehicles within the same battery durability family selected randomly from a variety of climate conditions.
+Data shall be collected yearly by the manufacturer from a statistically adequate sample of vehicles within the same battery durability family, as defined in paragraph 6.11.1.2. of UN Regulation No. 154, selected randomly from a variety of climate conditions.
 The decision on the number of the vehicles in the sample may be taken by the manufacturer based on risk assessment methodology, but in principle should not be less than 500.

 If the number of vehicles in the sample is less than 500, a maximum of 5 per cent of the values may be excluded from the sample.
 In such a case, the manufacturer needs to use good engineering judgement.